Fides: Secure and Scalable Asynchronous DAG Consensus via Trusted Components: Evaluation

 \subsection{Implementation and Evaluation Setup}

-\bheading{Implementation.} We implemented \sysname atop the open-source Apache ResilientDB (Incubating) platform~\cite{resdb, resdbpaper}, a scalable and global blockchain infrastructure that supports high-throughput distributed ledger applications.
-Our implementation, developed in C++, utilizes \textit{std::thread} for managing asynchronous operations.
-We use Apache ResilientDB for durable data structure storage.
-For reliable point-to-point communication, we use TCP, which is critical for maintaining the correctness of distributed system abstractions.
-We use \textit{Intel SGX}\cite{intelsgx} to realize the core trusted components (\ie, \textit{MIC}, \textit{RAC}, \textit{RANG}, and \textit{TRAD}) within SGX enclaves at each replica.
-We utilize the Open Enclave SDK\cite{openenclave2022} to integrate these components into the enclaves.
+\bheading{Implementation.} We built \sysname atop the open-source Apache ResilientDB platform~\cite{resdb, resdbdemopaper, resdbpaper}, a scalable and global blockchain infrastructure.
+Our implementation is developed in C++~\cite{sourcecode} and leverages Apache ResilientDB for durable data storage.
+We use TCP to implement reliable point-to-point communication.
+The core trusted components (\ie, \textit{MC}, \textit{RAC}, and \textit{RNG}) run within Intel SGX enclaves~\cite{intelsgx} in each replica, integrated via the Open Enclave SDK~\cite{openenclave2022}.
+All protocols share ResilientDB's networking, storage, and cryptographic stack, differing only in the consensus layer.
+Reported measurements include all TEE-related overheads if applicable.

-\bheading{Evaluation Setup.} We conducted experiments on Alibaba Cloud Elastic Compute Service (ECS) machines to evaluate \sysname's performance.
-Trusted instances, available exclusively in the Hong Kong region, utilized the SGX-enabled (\texttt{g7t.xlarge}) instance type, while the untrusted instances used the non-SGX (\texttt{g7.xlarge}) instance type.
-Each process ran on dedicated virtual machines configured with 4 vCPUs and 16GB of RAM, operating on Ubuntu Linux 22.04.
+\bheading{Evaluation Setup.} We conducted experiments on Alibaba Cloud Elastic Compute Service~\cite{alibaba-confidential-computing}.
+SGX-enabled runs used \texttt{ecs.g7t.xlarge} instances in the Hong Kong region, which support Intel SGX; baseline (non-SGX) runs used \texttt{ecs.g7.xlarge} instances.
+Both instance types provide 4 vCPUs and 16 GB of memory, and all VMs ran Ubuntu 22.04.
+Each process ran on a dedicated VM configured with 4 vCPUs and 16 GB RAM, running Ubuntu 22.04.

-In the LAN environment, all machines were located within the same data center in Hong Kong, which supports secure Intel SGX mode.
-WAN environments spanned four data centers across the United States, UAE, Singapore, and Germany, with inter-datacenter latencies ranging from 80ms to 270ms.
+In the LAN environment, all machines were deployed within the same data center in Hong Kong.
+For WAN experiments, due to the limited availability of SGX-enabled instances, we adopt two complementary settings: \begin{packeditemize} \item \textbf{Wide Area (Geo-Distributed) Network (WAN):} We deploy replicas across four data centers located in the United States, UAE, Singapore, and Germany, with inter-datacenter latencies ranging from 80 ms to 270 ms. Each replica runs trusted components in \textit{simulated SGX} mode (\textit{SGX-SIM})~\cite{sgxsimulate}, as SGX-enabled instances are unavailable in some regions; we justify this in \apxref{sec:sgx-overhead}.

-However, as SGX secure mode is not available in these regions, we conducted WAN experiments in a simulated SGX \cite{sgxsimulate} mode.
-To further evaluate \sysname's performance under real SGX-enabled environments under WAN-like conditions, we introduced a \textit{Delay-Injected Network (DIN)} environment within the Hong Kong region.
-This configuration manually injected specific end-to-end delays between machine pairs to emulate WAN conditions, with a default delay of 100ms representing typical inter-datacenter latencies.
+\item \textbf{Delay-Injected Network (DIN):} We enable \textit{SGX Hardware encryption} (\textit{SGX-HW}) but emulate WAN conditions within a region by injecting specific end-to-end delays between machines.
+A default delay of 100 ms is used to represent a typical WAN RTT. \end{packeditemize} The WAN deployment enables us to evaluate the impact of real network delays in wide-area settings.
+Meanwhile, the DIN environment allows for the measurement of the actual performance of SGX under WAN-like latency conditions.